awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-register.md

 **Important**
 Device registration is required to use any part of SageMaker Edge Manager\.

-You can create a fleet programmatically with the AWS SDK for Python \(Boto3\) or through the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/)\.
+You can create a fleet programmatically with the AWS SDK for Python \(Boto3\) or through the SageMaker console at [https://console\.aws\.amazon\.com/sagemaker](https://console.aws.amazon.com/sagemaker/)\.

 ## Register a Device \(Boto3\)<a name="edge-device-fleet-register-boto3"></a>